OlexandrI/AudioSelector/README.md

 Alternatively, you can load the extension as an unpacked extension in your browser*.

 * First, clone or download this repository.
-* If a browser-specific manifest file exists (e.g., `manifest.json.opera`), you may need to rename it to `manifest.json` before loading.
+* If a browser-specific manifest file exists (e.g., `manifest_opera.json`), you may need to make copy and rename it to `manifest.json` before loading.
 * Install it as developer.
 Instructions for:
 [Chrome](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) |
 [Firefox](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/) |